paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 <img src="plots/acceleration.svg" width="300" />&nbsp;
 </center>

-There are no visible discontinuities giving sudden changes of acceleration such as might be caused by a tyre burst or running onto the grass.
-Probably this is because of the smoothing caused by the curve fitting process.
+There are no visible discontinuities of sudden changes of acceleration such as might be caused by a tyre burst or running of the runway.
+Possibly this is because of the smoothing caused by the curve fitting process.

 # Motion After t=45.7 Seconds